 - Funerary remains from the year 4 AD: Not all guides know how to find them, but there are funerary remains dating back to the year 4 AD.
 It is not the most exciting thing you will see, but I was impressed to know that millenary elements are preserved under the streets of Rome.

 If you want to visit the catacombs of Rome more accessible to the public and one of the most interesting.

-3. Catacombs and Basilicas of Rome Tour
+Catacombs and basilicas tour of Rome

-This tour of Rome's catacombs and basilicas extends the visit of the Catacombs of St. Callixtus to one hour (compared to 45 minutes for the previous experience), and then takes you to see some places off the typical tourist circuit of Rome.
+This tour of Rome's catacombs and basilicas extends the visit of the Catacombs of St. Callixtus to an hour (compared to 45 minutes for the previous experience), and then takes you to see some places off the typical tourist circuit of Rome.